 In addition, the rewards decline could cause further harm, as the verification of each block could take hours.
 However, I don’t think that scenario has any chances to take place.
-We already had two halvings in the past and we also had up to 80% drop in Bitcoin price.
-Today’s Bitcoin miners are large corporations, fully professional thus, its not easy to just “pull the plug”.
+We already had two halvings in the past and we also had up to an 80% drop in Bitcoin price.
+Today’s Bitcoin miners are large corporations, fully professional thus, it’s not easy to just “pull the plug”.

 2-Bitcoin Price Increase

 Many economists and investors consider Bitcoin to be a commodity and thus, according to economist’s Safedean Ammous algorithm Stock-to-flow, including other predictions, they all agree its price will see a substantial increase.
 According to the Stock-to-flow algorithm, Bitcoin will touch the $100,000 mark for at least one time.